 Cast Iron Skillet Prices

-Read about the manufacturers to produce Cookware Made in the USA you will be surprised at how few there are.
+Read about the manufacturers that produce Cookware Made in the USA.
+You will be surprised at how few there are.

 Can you use cast iron as a comal?

 Since some comals are made of cast iron, you can technically use a cast iron skillet as a comal when necessary.
 The difference is that comals traditionally have lower sides than cast iron skillets since they’re a type of griddle.
 So if your cast iron skillet has short sides, you could use it as a type of comal.

 How hot should comal be for tortillas?

 When heating tortillas on a cast iron comal griddle, the surface should be at least 400 degrees F, but it will work even better if it’s up to 500 degrees F.